Welcome to Dallol, Ethiopia, where volcanoes, geysers and fractured earth form the landscape of the hottest place in the world.

 Visitors are advised to travel with armed guards and bring plenty of water.
 Dallol is unlike any other place on the planet and for the brave few, a once in a lifetime opportunity.
 For the Afar, however, it’s just home.
 Take a closer look at life in the hottest place on Earth in the following images:

-For more on Dallol and its geological makeup, check out the video below:
+For more on Dallol and the geological makeup of the hottest place in the world, check out the video below:

-Want more extreme places after looking at Dallol, the hottest place on Earth?
+Want to learn about more extreme places after looking at Dallol, the hottest place on Earth?
 Check out our posts on the world's driest city and the world's coldest city.
 Then, check out six of the most remote places on Earth.